cpllab/lm-zoo/README.md

 the sentence should end with an `<eos>` token.

 Note that the sentences are also expected to be **tokenized**.
-In the case of RNNG and Tiny LSTM, it also needs to be `UNK`-ified.
+In the case of RNNG and Tiny LSTM, it also needs to be `UNK`ified.
 An `UNK`ify function is provided in `rnng-incremental/get_raw.py`, which can be used in the following way: